jpcastro087/Quarkus-rest-non-reactive-clientrest-reactive/README.md

 ### URL Swagger Interface

-Once applications is up you can access to tests the functionallity on:
+Once the application is up you can access to tests the functionallity on:
 ```shell script
 http://localhost:8080/q/swagger/
 ```